OSGOOD SCHLATTER REHABILITATION

 What is Osgood-Schlatter Disease?

-Osgood-Schlatter disease is a common cause of knee pain in young athletes, usually between the ages of 10 and 15.
-It happens when the tendon below the kneecap pulls on the growth plate at the top of the shinbone, causing pain and swelling.
-Symptoms can come and go, often flaring up during running, jumping, or sports, then easing with rest.
+Osgood-Schlatter disease is a common cause of knee pain in young athletes, usually aged 10 to 15.
+It occurs when the tendon below the kneecap pulls on the growth plate at the top of the shinbone.
+This causes pain and swelling.
+Symptoms often flare during running, jumping, or sports but may ease with rest.
+Our structured rehab program helps manage pain, build strength, and keep you active with confidence.

 Cure My Osgood Schlatter Disease